wbailey/wbailey.github.io/source/_posts/2014-02-12-my-first-hand-experience-with-sexism.markdown

 > "It was just a misunderstanding", CTO of said company

 I couldn't believe this!
-Implying it's my fault somehow?
+Implying it was my fault somehow?
 Now I really empathized with all the women who were victims of assault or rape.
-To me, this is equivalent to videoing an assault or rape, doing nothing to stop it and later claiming you didn't have a part in it.
+To me, this was equivalent to videoing an assault or rape, doing nothing to stop it and later claiming you didn't have a part in it.
 Yes you did.

 ## Sharing